| WHAT THE STUDENTS DO After a solid grounding in the technical building blocks

 folder.
 Marks are awarded for the quantity and quality of

+the responses in relation to each assigned role.
 Students are required to respond in character every day.

 Students who make only a few and/or minor contributions receive